-Who Are The Sons Of Jacob In 'The Handmaid's Tale'?
-Here's A Quick Gilead History Lesson
+The Sons Of Jacob Play A Major Role In 'The Handmaid's Tale,' So Know Your Gilead History

 One of the most unsettling ideas of The Handmaid's Tale when it came out last year was that the "not-too-distant-future" it presented was actually far closer to happening than audiences were comfortable with.
 Thankfully, there's one thing we don't have in the U.S. in the real world: the Sons of Jacob.
 Who are the Sons Of Jacob in The Handmaid's Tale?
 And how are they tied into the creation of Gilead from the ashes of the United States?